-To request Perkins grant reimbursements, institutions submit their Monthly Summary of Funds requests to ACCS, to the address below, for review to validate expenses being requested.
+1. To request Perkins grant reimbursements, institutions submit their Monthly Summary of Funds requests to ACCS, to the address below (or via e-mail to Yolanda Wilson--yolanda.wilson@accs.edu, for review to validate expenses being requested.
 Colleges should attach the completed checklist that accompanies the Monthly Summary of Funds to ensure completeness and thoroughness of the summary.
 (See ACCS Web site for current forms)

-Alabama Community College System Attention: Director for Career and Technical Education P.O.
-Box 302130 Montgomery, Alabama 36130-2130 computer purchased for the Nursing program, hand write "Nursing" on those receipt documents).
+Alabama Community College System

+Attention: Director for Career and Technical Education

+P.O.
+Box 302130

+Montgomery, Alabama 36130-2130